sloloris/hb-final-project/README.md

 state changes in response to actions as defined by reducers components display parts of the UI based on the state, which is passed to them via their containers

+... is the spread operator - it flattens the obj1 in obj2 = {...obj1, key: value} into obj2

 model.py